-If diabetes (whether type 1 or type 2) and planning for pregnancy, then consult the doctor and start caring prior to pregnancy.
+If diabetes (whether type 1 or type 2) and planning for pregnancy, then consult the doctor and start caring before pregnancy.
 Which helps to have a healthy pregnancy and baby?

 Diabetes before Pregnancy Management

 Diabetic women who are planning for pregnancy are strongly advised to be strict in their blood-glucose control before conception.
-Otherwise, it can increase the risk of a miscarriage or any birth defects in the baby.
+Otherwise, it can increase the risk of a miscarriage or any congenital disabilities in the baby.

 You can manage your diabetes by simple meal’s plan, physically active and insulin treatment: